University of South Carolina Men's Rugby

 USC eagerly looks forward to the next week’s match against UNC.
 The Carolina rivals meet regularly and always provide good competition.
 UNC is also undefeated and will provide a challenge for the Gamecocks when they travel to Columbia on November 5th.
 It will be a battle, but the Gamecocks are confident in their skills and look forward to emerging victorious again next week.

-USC Rugby moves back to #13 in RugbyMag's Top 25
+Carolina Rugby moves back to #13 in RugbyMag's Top 25

 RugbyMag.Com Staff - "In another SEC Rugby-versus-Atlantic Coast matchup, South Carolina pounded NC State 38-7.
 The Gamecocks have a couple of impressive wins over area men's clubs in the bag this preseason, which coupled with the way they finished last year, has them looking quite dangerous."